 Unless your dog is lean and slim, you might want to consider taking a few pounds off him.
 In some cases this will resolve the snoring without any further input from you.

-As a bonus, your dog will also feel better, be more active and in better general health.
+As a bonus, your dog will also feel better, and will be more active and in better general health.

-And he’ll live longer too – so it’s a win-win situation all round
+And she’ll live longer too, so it’s a win-win situation all round

 You can find out more about tackling a weight problem in Labradors in this article: Fat Labrador

-Cigarette smoke is definitely an irritant to your dog’s lungs and may be a factor in dogs that snore within families who smoke.
+Cigarette smoke is definitely an irritant to your dog’s lungs, and may be a catalyst for dog snoring.

-It’s worth trying for a week or two, so that you can see if it makes any difference to your dog.
+It’s worth trying for a week or two to see if it makes any difference to your dog.

 If you make it a permanent change you’ll also bring down your dog’s risk of getting cancer from passive smoking – a study published in 1998 showed that increased cancer risk is a problem for dogs who live with smokers.

-One of the best solutions for mild snorers, is to make sure that your Labrador is encouraged to curl up, rather than sprawl on his back.
+One of the best solutions for mild snorers is to make sure that your dog is encouraged to curl up rather than sprawl on her back.
 A round or oval bed is ideal for this, and you can tuck her in and make her feel special.

-If nothing can be done to put an end to your night time ‘serenade’, then you’ll need to make sure your Labrador does not sleep too near to your bed.
-Or invest in a good pair of ear plugs!
+If nothing can be done to put an end to your nighttime ‘serenade’, then you’ll need to make sure your Labrador does not sleep too near to your bed.
+Or, you’ll have to invest in a good pair of ear plugs!

 Puppies snore for the same reasons that older dogs snore.
 When you take your puppy to the vet for his shots, mention the fact that he snores so that your vet can put your mind at rest and make sure there is nothing wrong.

-Never ignore nasal discharge in a puppy, it could be serious – get him checked out without delay.
+Never ignore nasal discharge in a puppy because it could be serious – get her checked out without delay.

 Like older dogs, puppies should not be allowed to get fat, and even if your puppy is a short nosed breed, don’t write off snoring as normal.
-Get a medical professional to check that all is as it should be.
+Get a medical professional to check that all is well.

 There are a number of different causes of dog snoring.
 If you are asking ‘why my dogs snores,’ look for infections, airway obstructions, medications, smoking, and most common of all, carrying too much weight.

-Snoring itself is probably not going to harm your Lab but it can be a symptom of something more serious so do get it checked out by your vet.
-And make sure your Lab drops a few pounds if he is a little overweight.
+Snoring itself is probably not going to harm your Lab but it can be a symptom of something more serious, so do get it checked out by your vet.
+And, make sure your dog drops a few pounds if he is a little overweight.

 Does your dog snore?